How does the pooling system work during the Rugby World Cup? We take a look in this piece.

 Rugby World Cup Pools Explained

-The 2019 Rugby World Cup will be the ninth edition of the tournament and once again the usual pool or group system will be used for the opening rounds of matches.
+The 2019 Rugby World Cup will be the ninth edition of the tournament and once again the usual pool or group system was used for the opening rounds of matches.
 However over the years there have been subtle differences in the way the pools have operated, so to explain those Adam Hathaway has gone back through the years addressing each of them.
 We start of course in 1987.